jdpc86/tplink/archerc9/archerc9.md

 00080030: ff04 0000 fd0c 0000 0600 0000 f055 8cb4  .............U..
 00080040: 4f69 1075 785e 9457 4b6f e336 10be fb57  Oi.ux^.WKo.6...W

+Linux Akronite 2.6.36.4brcmarm #4 SMP PREEMPT Thu Mar 15 08:40:26 HKT 2018 armv7l GNU/Linux

 ## dd-wrt archerc9 v5 thread

 https://forum.dd-wrt.com/phpBB2/viewtopic.php?t=315680&postdays=0&postorder=asc&start=0

+Broadcom HW is outdated right now.
+Especially MIPS based devices.

+ARM broadcom will get more attention again once we receive new broadcom based units.
+But right now it is more fun to play with atheros, especially when you don't have to workaround the number of issues broadcoms nas has.

+status is that i found out how the fw format works, but its complicated since it forced me to use jffs2 filesystem since the cfe bootloader loads the kernel from jffs2 filesystem

 ## dd-wrt archerc9 v4 thread
 https://forum.dd-wrt.com/phpBB2/viewtopic.php?t=305884&postdays=0&postorder=asc&start=135